What Is Valium Detox?

 - Suicidal thoughts

-The protracted phase of Valium withdrawal occurs after initial withdrawal and can last anywhere from a few months to a year.
-It is characterized by wave-like occurrences of symptoms that then alternates with periods of normality that gradually extend in frequency until complete recovery.
-The symptoms that are most likely to be long-lasting and occur during the protracted phase are anxiety, insomnia, depression, tremor, and gastrointestinal disturbances.
+The protracted phase of Valium withdrawal occurs after initial withdrawal and can last anywhere from a 6 months to 18 months.
+Also known as Post-Acute Withdrawal Syndreom (PAWS), it is characterized by wave-like occurrences of symptoms that then alternates with periods of normality that gradually extend in frequency until complete recovery.
+The symptoms that are most likely to be long-lasting and occur during the protracted phase are anxiety, insomnia, depression, restlessness, mood swings, irritability, diminished appetite, anxiety, and panic attacks.

 Call now to be connected to a compassionate treatment specialist.